Research Article

 Open Access

-Women and Political Participation; A Survey of The Impact of Women Socio-Economic Status on Their Participation in Elective Politics in Four Selected Communities in Southern Yobe Axis of North-East Nigeria
+Women and Political Participation: A Survey of the Impact of Women Socio-Economic Status on their Participation in Elective Politics in four Selected Communities in Southern Yobe Axis of North-East Nigeria

 Ibrahim Baba,